ppi-ag/deep-sampler/docs/README.md

 DeepSampler is modularized to fit into various environments.
 The following modules are available by default.

-> The selection of a module-tab is synchronized throughout the complete documentation

 <!-- tabs:start -->

 #### ** JUnit5 & Spring **